Friday, July 31, 2020

 Religion is not about god.
 It is about the experience of the sacred, which is the driver of intellectualism and morality.
 When the atheists deny religion, they are suppressing and desecrating the sacred.
 This makes them alienated from the intellectual and moral roots of their society.
 The communities in which atheism takes root are unintellectual and immoral.

 Friday, July 3, 2020

-The planet earth is fast becoming terra incognita, if it has not already become so—in name of battling the pandemic, vast stretches of the planet have barricaded themselves against the truth; only the politically connected voices are likely to be heard.
+The planet earth is fast becoming terra incognita.
+In name of battling the pandemic, most nations have barricaded themselves against the truth.
+Only the politically connected voices are being heard.
+Every dissenting voice has been silenced.